 Can I remove laptop dust by myself?

 Commonly, the dust buildup on the bottom grille vents is on the outside.
 This is because most laptops have a filter which prevents dust from entering your device.
-It is recommended to use appropriate dust-removal tools such as this inexpensive cleaning kit, which only costs between a low price range.
-You can get it on Amazon, and it's a lifesaver.
+It is recommended to use appropriate dust-removal tools such as this inexpensive cleaning kit, which only costs between $8 and $10.
+You can get it on Amazon, and it’s a lifesaver.